EvanHerman/wp-rest-api-controller/readme.txt

 = Are all post types customizable using this plugin? =

 Our plugin allows you to customize most of the post types within WordPress.
-However, we have excluded the `nav_menu_items` and `revisions` post types by default, but may consider adding them in future releases.
+However, we have excluded the `posts`, `pages`, `nav_menu_items` and `revisions` post types by default.
+As WordPress Core continues to develop REST API functionality, these post types may change.

 = Can we customize the meta data assigned to post types? =